 “The mask of the tragedy presents a big mouth and eyes and the hairdressing with big corkscrew curls and the mouth open like a cherry,” according to signage in the museum.

-In comedies, costumes represented the actor’s gender.
+In comedies, costumes represent the actor’s gender.
 A male actor wore a white gown made of wool.
 Women dressed in a long gown with a stole.
 Slaves wore a short gown with a belt.
 A slave’s mask showed a mouth twisted in a grimace.
 It also had raised eyebrows and red hair.

 The outdoor theater is attached to an archaeological museum, which was set up by the Memmo Foundation.
 The museum bears the name of its predecessor as this prestigious 17th-century palace once belonged to the Romano family.